opentoonz/opentoonz_docs/source/creating_movements.rst

     Select the motion path node in the stage and do any of the following:

-    - Use the drawing tools to define it in the work area.
+    - Use the drawing tools to define it in the viewer.

     - Use the modifier tools to edit it.